 Also, you need to peel off the plastic covering from both ends of the wire so that the inner copper coils get exposed.

-2. Remove the Covering from the Ignition System
+2. Remove the Covering from the Ignition Wiring System

 After getting hold of the wire, you need to remove any kind of covering over your ignition system so that you can access the socket/cap underneath.

-Usually, speakers come with some kind of covering so make sure that you pull it off before proceeding forward with hotwiring steps.
+Usually, speakers come with electrical tape or some kind of covering so make sure that you pull it off before proceeding forward with hotwiring steps.

 When you find your ignition system, start looking for the socket/cap.